Home About Basics Casts Theory Verification References Contact

 4. Frequency of small amplitude physical pendulum oscillations (second moment mass distribution).

-5. First eigenfrequency for clamped rod vibrations.
+5. First eigenfrequency for clamped rod vibrations (small amplitude).

 The measurements listed above were made for: